mmmsued/skilleroatsje/README.md

 ![Presentation image of gallery mod](screenshot.png)

 Why is the mod called Skilleroatsje?
-The term Skilleroatsje comes from the language [https://en.wikipedia.org/wiki/Saterland_Frisians](Sater Frisian) [https://de.wikipedia.org/wiki/Saterfriesen](saterfriesisch).
+The term Skilleroatsje comes from the language [Sater Frisian](https://en.wikipedia.org/wiki/Saterland_Frisians) [(saterfriesisch)](https://de.wikipedia.org/wiki/Saterfriesen).
 It is spoken in my old hometown and means something like painting.

 Licenses: